Pretoria, South Africa

 If you are thinking about moving to Pretoria, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Pretoria can vary greatly depending on the area and type of property.
 For instance, in the city center, you might expect to pay a higher price compared to the outskirts.
 As of recent data, the average price for a standard apartment in the city center could be around 1.5 million South African Rand, while a similar property in the suburbs might cost around 1 million South African Rand.
-However, these prices can fluctuate based on market conditions and other factors," remarked one expat who made the move to Pretoria.
+However, these prices can fluctuate based on market conditions and other factors," explained one expat living in Pretoria, South Africa.

 What should I bring when moving to Pretoria?